ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

 {:pre: .pre}

 # Github Traffic Analytics
-In this tutorial, we are going to create an application to automatically collect Github traffic statistics for repositories and provide the foundation for traffic analytics.
+In this tutorial, we create an application to automatically collect Github traffic statistics for repositories and provide the foundation for traffic analytics.
 Github only provides access to the traffic data for the last 14 days.
 If you want to analyze statistics over a longer period of time, you need to download and store that data yourself.
 The app and the serverless action discussed in this tutorial implement a multi-tenant-ready solution to manage repositories, automatically collect traffic data on a daily or weekly schedule, and to view and analyze the collected data.

 ![](images/solution24-github-traffic-analytics/Architecture.png)